DexterHaxxor/uwurandom-in-userspace/README.md

 [`/dev/uwurandom`](https://github.com/valadaptive/uwurandom) generates data through a tiny catgirl furiously typing away utter nonsense inside your computer.

-uwurandom-in-userspace also does that, except in userspace.
-You can now use that catgirl's nonsense in situations where you can't install kernel modules, like in a container!
+uwurandom-in-userspace does the same thing without the need to insert a kernel module.
 ## Installation and usage

 ### Download uwurandom